LEARN HOW TO MAKE SHAKER ORNAMENTS FOR YOUR TREE OR AS GIFT TAGS.

 I loved how easy these were to make and how cute they turned out.
 The free file includes all three of these designs.

-GET YOUR OWN FREE SHAKER ORNAMENT CUT FILES TO MAKE YOUR OWN.
+GET YOUR OWN FREE SHAKER ORNAMENT CUT FILES IN MY RESOURCE LIBRARY.

 WANT TO REMEMBER THIS FOR LATER?
 PIN THIS SHAKER ORNAMENT TUTORIAL TO YOUR FAVORITE PINTEREST BOARD!

 More Ornament Cut files